Fast. Easy. Secure.

 Can my account invest with other partners, including myself?

-Yes, your IRA can invest with other partners and yourself individually.
+Yes, your Individual 401(k) can invest with other partners and yourself individually.
 However, it is important to consult legal counsel in these situations to observe formalities and rules that may be associated with that investment.

 Not Sure What Plan Is Right For You?